 Investors should note that each Fund reserves the right to merge or reorganize at any time, or to cease operations or liquidate itself.
 At any time prior to the liquidation of a Fund, shareholders may redeem their shares of the Fund pursuant to the procedures set forth under "How To Redeem Shares."
-The proceeds from any such redemption will be the net asset value of the Fund's shares.
+The proceeds from any such redemption will be the NAV of the Fund's shares, less any applicable sales charges, redemption fees or other charges.